Ireland's qualifying campaign sinking, coach under pressure - WHIZ News

 Kenny says he doesn’t worry about losing his job.

 “No, I don’t.
-I don’t, at all,” he said after the Luxembourg loss at Aviva Stadium.
+I don’t, at all,” he said after the Luxembourg loss in Dublin.

 FAI chairman Roy Barrett told Irish reporters on Sunday that he fully supports Kenny.
 He called the loss “a setback on what is a difficult journey.”